 Mascara is a Killer

 I do every bit of laundry.
 Every bit.
 And when we are busy, the washing machine and dryer can easily run up to 8 – 10 hours per day.
-I learned the hard way that I cannot let it slide for a day, because it just makes it that much worse the next day.
-My housekeeper’s time is better spent cleaning (so I don’t have to) and if I do all of the laundry, I can spot stains, or see what needs to be pulled out of use.
+I learned the hard way that I cannot let it slide for a day.
+It just makes it that much worse the next day.
+My housekeeper’s time is better spent cleaning (so I don’t have to).
+If I do all of the laundry, I can spot stains, or see what needs to be pulled out of use.
 Mascara is a killer on my pillow cases.
 And while I refuse to iron sheets, because my day is long enough as it is, I do iron pillow cases.

 And this is the result of our efforts.
 Each guest room is named after a lovely Abigail in history.